aery32/aery32/README.md

 ### Changelog for the next release v0.4.0
 - Added Twi-wire (I2C) module functions, see example `twi_scan.cpp`.
 - SPI functions now take advance of C++.
 More flexible API.
-- Documetations have been expanded to cover string functions.
+- Documentations have been expanded to cover string functions.
 With string functions, `itoa()` and `dtoa()`, you can convert integers and doubles to string.
 - Added instructions how to use Sublime Text 2 with SublimeClang plugin.
 Refer to reference guide.
 - Bug fixes:
   - aery::gpio_read_pin() didn't work.